This section provides you with guidance to conduct Post Tender Clarifications and Negotiation where appropriate.

 These clarifications may relate to some of the following:

-If it is found that the tender is abnormally low due to a breach of environmental, social or employment law obligations it is best practice to reject the tender.
+If it is found that the tender is abnormally low due to a breach of environmental, social or employment law obligations, you should reject the tender.
 This includes collective agreements and certain international law measures.

 Before awarding the contract you should ensure you receive the most up-to-date supporting documents e.g. certificates.
 These documents should be requested in the selection stage of the tender.
 For Framework Agreements this should be done prior to a contract based on the Framework being awarded.